saksham2105/lombok/README.md

 #### Clone

-- Clone this repo to your local machine
+- Clone this repo to your local machine.

 ---
 ## Features 📋